Category: Pasta with Lamb

 Difficulty: Easy but long cooking time

-This popular pasta dish from Basilicata is found throughout southern Italy.
-Some cooks add a green vegetable to it, such as spinach or fennel.
+In this preparation typical of southern Italy the lamb and mushrooms are cooked together with garlic and parsley and then tossed with the pasta.
+Some cooks add a green vegetable to it, such as spinach, broccoli rabe, or fennel.
 The combination of lamb and mushrooms is one of those great Italian favorites.

 Yield: Makes 4 servings

 3/4 pound boneless lamb sirloin or leg, cut into 1/2-inch pieces